 This means when you enter the country, you will be asked to declare all food, vegetables, and equipment that has come into contact with the outdoors (e.g., hiking boots).

-New Zealand is not difficult: your fruit and vegetables can impact agriculture/ farming and can even destroy the local economy.
+Anything you bring into New Zealand (especially fruit and vegetables!) can impact agriculture/ farming and can even destroy the local economy.